styk-tv/Craftbukkit/README.md

 Bugs/Suggestions/helping out: http://reddit.com/wolf_in_a_bukkit

-his craftbukkit is stripped of what is known as the bukkit api.
+This craftbukkit is stripped of what is known as the bukkit api.
 It will not compile since it misses the bukkit api.

 The wolf in a bukkit api will be built to make this package